-Welcome to post #2 of our Mother’s Day vs. Father’s Day analysis.
-If you took anything away from last week’s post, you’ll hopefully have learned two unmistakeable facts: 1) Moms love flowers, and 2) Dads hate flowers.
+If you took anything away from last week’s Mother’s Day vs. Father’s Day analysis, you’ll hopefully have learned two unmistakeable facts: 1) Moms love flowers, and 2) Dads hate flowers.

 To Splurge or Not to Splurge… That Is the Question